innovatrics/smartface/sfcli/README.md

   -x|--maxEyeDistance      Maximum count of pixels between eyes (detection on photo) -c|--faceConfidence      Face confidence threshold.
 For cpu detection algorithm around [450].
 For gpu algorithm should be set around [8000]
   -a|--detectionAlgorithm  Specify type of algorithm used for face detection.
 Gpu algorithm is slow if you don't have GPU enabled.
 [CpuFast, CpuAccurate, Gpu]
   -g|--gpu                 Enable/Disable GPU support.
-If CPU detection algorithm is used then is GPU card used only for extractions.
+If CPU detection algorithm is used then is GPU card used only for extractions [true, false]
   -?|-h|--help             Show help information

 ```